Vietnam.vn - Nền tảng quảng bá Việt Nam

 Xu Xiaodong later declared: “Kung fu is not for fighting.
 It is a cultural product.
 But many people have illusions about its power.”

-The defeats of self-proclaimed “martial arts masters” in just a few dozen seconds have caused strong reactions from the martial arts community in China.
+The failures of self-proclaimed “martial arts masters” in just a few dozen seconds have caused strong reactions from the martial arts community in China.
 While international experts believe that this is a clear proof that traditional martial arts need to be strongly reformed if they want to step off the stage and into the ring.

 HUY DANG